-- a client didn't get the response because of some network issues, and is now repeating the request; - a client's mistaken, trying to make conflicting changes.
+- a client didn't get the response because of some network issues, and is now repeating the request; - a client made a mistake by posting conflicting requests.

 Consider the following example: imagine there is a shared resource, characterized by a revision number, and a client tries updating it.